1954 – La Strada

 1953 – Roman Holiday

 It is a romantic comedy directed by William Wyler, starring Audrey Hepburn as the princess (in her introduction and Oscar winning role) and Gregory Peck as the sleazy reporter wanting to make money out of the princess.
-Several blacklisted people worked on the film, such as the writer Dalton Trumbo and assistant director Bernard Vorhaus, who worked anonymously, which worked anonymously and were only later given credit.
+Several blacklisted people worked on the film, such as the writer Dalton Trumbo and assistant director Bernard Vorhaus, who worked anonymously and were only later given credit.
 The movie was filmed entirely on location in Rome by Cinecittà Studios and follows various famous tourist locations.
 I rented it on Apple TV for 3.99 Eur.

 The last two weeks have been fairly light fare in my movie and TV watching.
 Some romantic comedies, most of them quite middling (with the exception of Eternity, which I adored and would probably made it onto my top 5 movies of 2025).
 On the TV side, I did start the newest season of Bridgerton, but am not fully binge-watching it.
 This season, apparently, is about how a maid can make it into society – a Cinderella story as old as time.
 In Bridgerton it even features an evil stepmother.
 The opposite story – about a lady from high society falling for a commoner is not quite as common, but also is quite popular – think Aladdin, Titanic or even Dirty Dancing.
 But the story that is iconic until today from real life is the doomed relationship between Princess Margaret and Peter Townsend.